-matter was addressed in our audit
+How the matter was addressed in our audit

-matter was addressed in our addit

-with our IT Audit specialists, our procedures the MMF pre-implementation phase obtained an understanding of the Group's act governance and data migration plan, specific e implementation of the MMF, through reading arlying documentation such as business process bing documents, internal audit reports and irries of key operational and IT management. obtained an understanding of the nature and nt of planned changes to the Group's processes controls as they relate to financial reporting from the MMF implementation, including mated controls and system-based calculations, rther inform our audit approach.
+Working with our IT Audit specialists, our procedures included:

+During the MMF pre-implementation phase

+- We obtained an understanding of the Group's project governance and data migration plan, specific to the implementation of the MMF, through reading underlying documentation such as business process mapping documents, internal audit reports and enquiries of key operational and IT management. - We obtained an understanding of the nature and extent of planned changes to the Group's processes and controls as they relate to financial reporting arising from the MMF implementation, including automated controls and system-based calculations, to further inform our audit approach.

-nature of revised automated controls and system-based calculations, and associated impacts on the Group's financial reporting and our audit.
-The completeness and accuracy of migration of historical and current year financial data from existing systems to the MMF, including the specific risks associated with the system cut-over period.
-During the MMF data migration phase and system cutover period We tested key controls relating to the completeness and accuracy of migration of historical and current year financial data to the MMF.
-We assessed the results of the Group's data conversion testing, data quality testing and reconciliations of financial data and assessed their impact on the completeness and accuracy of data migration to the MMF system.
-During the post implementation phase of the MMF, the Group established temporary processes, which included manual elements, to supplement the implementation of the MMF.
-These temporary supplemental processes were put in place to record certain transactions such as revenue recognition and the deferral of revenue.
-Manual processes are generally associated with a higher risk of error.
-During the MMF post-implementation phase We tested the general IT controls relevant to the MMF such as system access, segregation of duties and change management controls.
-We obtained an understanding of the Group's temporary processes to supplement the implementation of the MMF.
-We tested key controls on manual elements of the supplemental processes to record transactions including revenue recognition and deferral of revenue.
-We involved our IT Audit specialists to supplement our senior audit team members in assessing this key audit matter. • On a sample basis, we assessed the transactions subject to temporary processes by (i) checking the integrity of manual calculations, including consideration of source documentation and (ii) comparing amounts from the Group's manual calculations to the amounts recorded in the Group's financial statements.
+- nature of revised automated controls and system-based calculations, and associated impacts on the Group's financial reporting and our audit.

+- The completeness and accuracy of migration of historical and current year financial data from existing systems to the MMF, including the specific risks associated with the system cut-over period.

+- During the post implementation phase

+of the MMF, the Group established

+temporary processes, which included

+manual elements, to supplement the

+implementation of the MMF.
+These

+temporary supplemental processes

+were put in place to record certain

+transactions such as revenue recognition

+and the deferral of revenue.
+Manual

+processes are generally associated with

+a higher risk of error.

+We involved our IT Audit specialists to supplement our senior audit team members in assessing this key audit matter.
+During the MMF data migration phase and system cutover period